1457384613gh/rEFInd-theme-named-Yours/README.md

   <details>
     <summary>🖱️📃THIS🖱️</summary>

-# How to load Chrome OS by using Brunch.
+# How to load Chrome OS by using Brunch
-- Find `#name#.img.grub.txt`
+- Find `#name#.img.grub.txt`..
-- Open it and copy.
+- Open it and copy the text.

 ![image](https://user-images.githubusercontent.com/69227436/168550855-2ec72ae0-7dcc-4421-b29f-4951989c94fe.png)